 Odour Testing – the Importance of Odour Assessors

 At Silsoe Odours, we hear lots of questions about the business of ‘smelling’.
 Are you curious about our super ‘sniffers’, or odour assessors?
-Perhaps you wonder why they’re so important in the process of odour testing.
+A lot of the time, people don’t realise it’s actually an occupation!
 So what’s involved?
 First of all, a keen sense of smell together with a willingness to put your nose where nobody else dares to.
 Here’s what else you need to know about our odour testing supremos…

 The Joy of Average

 Can you sniff out a cream donut at 100 paces?
 Or maybe you’re oblivious to the delights of the perfume department at duty free?
 If that sounds like you, then you won’t cut the mustard as a sniffer!
-It’s important to be average when it comes to odour testing.
-It involves a process of olfactometry analysis, which gives a reading consistent with the population’s average sensitivity to smell.
+At our odour laboratory in Bedfordshire, we conduct olfactometry analysis.
+This provides a reading consistent with the population’s average sensitivity to smell.
 In other words, our odour panel forms a representative group of the population.
-So, their sense of smell has to be fairly average!

 Objective Odour Testing